shawal-mbalire/embed-check/README.md

 # embed-check

-A modular Bash tool to check, install, and summarize the status of common microcontroller development toolchains on Fedora/Linux systems.
+A modular Bash tool to check, install, and summarize the status of common microcontroller development toolchains on Linux, macOS, and Windows (with Bash).
 Designed for both interactive use and CI/CD pipelines.

 ## Features
 - Checks and installs toolchains for STM32, Espressif, Arduino, TI, Microchip, and more